 This paper revisits the debate around the link between population density and the severity of COVID-19 spread in the United States.
 We do so by conducting an empirical analysis based on graphical evidence, regression analysis and instrumental variable strategies borrowed from the agglomeration literature.
 Studying the period between the start of the epidemic and the beginning of the vaccination campaign at the end of 2020, we find that the cross-sectional relationship between density and COVID-19 deaths changed as the year evolved.
 Initially, denser counties experienced more COVID-19 deaths.
 Yet, by December, the relationship between COVID deaths and urban density was completely flat.
 This is consistent with evidence indicating density affected the timing of the outbreak -- with denser locations more likely to have an early outbreak -- yet had no influence on time-adjusted COVID-19 cases and deaths.
 Using data from Google, Facebook, the US Census and other sources, we investigate potential mechanisms behind these findings.

-American Economic Journal: Applied Economics, Forthcoming
+American Economic Journal: Applied Economics, April 2022

 This paper studies how political fragmentation affects government stability.
 Using a regression-discontinuity design, we show that each additional party with representation in the local parliament increases the probability that the incumbent government is unseated by 5 percentage points.
 The entry of an additional party affects stability by reducing the probability of a single-party majority and increasing the instability of governments when such a majority is not feasible.
 We interpret our results in light of a bargaining model of coalition formation featuring government instability.